tweakdeveloper/todos/README.md

 - Intuitive prompt-based interface
 - Color-coded output
 - Automatic sorting of tasks based on priority and completion status
+- Persistence of tasks in a text file

 ## Toolchain